For Index of Brides, CLICK

 joyous journey through life.
 In the afternoon

-the party repaired to the Cape boat, accompanied by their friends, who remained
+the party repaired to the Cape boat, accompanied by their friends, who

-with them on the Pierrepont until it was time for her to start.
-The soldiers left the barrocks with ropes
+remained with them on the Pierrepont until it was

-for the purpose of pulling the carriage with the newly-wedded couple to the
+left the barracks with ropes for the purpose of pulling the carriage with the

-wharf, but were too late, the latter having driven down before they
+newly-wedded couple to the wharf, but were too late, the latter having driven

-to the wharf and boarding the steamer several got the Major on their
+went in double time to the wharf and boarding the steamer several got the

-men cheering all the while.
-After
+remainder of the men cheering all the while.

-After the friends and relatives again bade good-bye, the steamer, with
+sorts of congratulations were extended towards him.
+After the friends and relatives again bade

-her flags flying, sailed out from the dock.
+good-bye, the steamer, with her flags flying, sailed out from the dock.
+The officers and men of “B” Battalion were

-cheers for Major and Mrs. Short, and “For he’s a jolly good fellow.”
-An old long-legged boot and a slipper were
+again heard from with three cheers for Major and Mrs. Short, and “For he’s a

-thrown after the party on the steamer.
+boot and a slipper were thrown after the party on the steamer.
 At seven o’clock

 last evening, Major Short was the recipient of two very handsome presents from the